2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 In parallel, if you are fond of concerts, bars or stadiums, **consider checking if there are already stickers attached before placing yours.
 If not, consider asking an employee if this is accepted**.

-It would be a shame if a merchant hears about your community/meeting/association/Bitcoin for the first time because you sabotaged the decoration of his bathrooms!
+It would be a shame if a merchant hears about your community, meeting, association, or Bitcoin for the first time because you sabotaged the decoration of their bathrooms!

 ## Creation of a Library